agnunez/AlpacaSafetyMonitor/README.md

 - Discover now
 - Deploy Select form and choos "NEW ALPACA DEVICE" and [OK]

-Close and use yoru software again to see if it discovers your Alpaca drivers.
+Close and use your software again to see if it discovers your Alpaca drivers.

 Enjoy!